andrewjhinger/Debugging/README.md

 ###Functionality:

 Type a string into a label.
-Step through the application to understand how the coundWords method is executed.
+Step through the application to understand how the countWords method is executed.

 ![alt tag](https://raw.github.com/andrewjhinger/Debugging/master/Capture.JPG)